nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/QUEEN_HAIL.md

-# 2. Her Majesty Function
+# Your Majesty

 ## Learning Objectives

 * You should be able to describe the purpose of a function in software
 * You should be able to identify a parameter in a function definition
 * You should be able to describe the purpose of a parameter
-* You should be able to identify where a function in invoked
+* You should be able to identify where a function is invoked
 * You should be able to identify an argument
 * You should be able to describe what purpose an argument serves
 * You should be able to describe what a function returns